 I’m Sarah, and I was diagnosed with fibromyalgia around 2010.
 I also live with mental health issues, chronic migraine and spinal injury and so I get what it’s like to live with conditions that aren’t going anywhere.

-Since diagnosis, my life has changed completely and I’ve dedicated myself to trying to find ways to move forward despite the condition.
-My life turned on its head after diagnosis and I spent a few years struggling to adapt my old life to living with fibromyalgia.
+My life turned on its head being diagnosed with fibromyalgia and I spent a few years trying in vain to adapt my old lifestyle to living with the constant pain and fatigue that the condition brings.
 In the end, this wasn’t possible for me and I had to go back to the drawing board, start from scratch and build myself a new life, find new meaning and develop new skills to manage fibromyalgia rather than the condition managing me.

 It has taken me years to get to a point where I’m ok with how life is for me, despite being a million miles from how I envisaged it would turn out.
 It requires ongoing effort and there have been many periods of time where I have struggled and sometimes still do.
 But these struggles have also helped me to reflect and find new ways of moving forward, finding joy in everyday, simple things and that’s really the essence of the blog.

 I’m keen to share what I’ve learned over the years in the hope that it will help others in the same boat.
 A chronic illness diagnosis doesn’t mean that your life is over, there is hope and living an inspired, joyful life is definitely possible!

 Writing is my passion and I’m a regular contributor to the UK Fibromyalgia Magazine and The Mighty.
 I write about more than chronic illness and have had various pieces of travel/history/nostalgia writing published in UK magazines such as Evergreen and Best of British.
 In 2022, I was delighted to be named as a runner up in The Writers’ Bureau Student of the Year competition.